Alleged gang member pleads not guilty in California killings

 Uriarte’s co-defendant, 25-year-old Noah David Beard, pleaded not guilty earlier this month.
 Authorities say he shot Alissa Parraz, 16, and her 10-month-old baby, Nycholas Parraz, in the back of their heads.

 Both are charged with six counts of murder and other crimes, and they each face a potential sentence of the death penalty or life in prison without parole.

-Uriarte’s attorney did not immediately respond to a request for comment Tuesday.
-Beard’s lawyer declined to comment.
+The Tulare County District Attorney’s Office hasn’t decided yet whether to seek capital punishment.

+“The Tulare County sheriff and prosecutor have already poisoned the jury pool by announcing to anyone who will listen that this is a death penalty case, despite the fact that the governor announced some time ago that he was pausing executions in California,” Uriarte’s attorney, Anthony Dell’Anno Sr., said in an email.
+“Sounds political to me.”

+Due to various legal challenges and court decisions, California has not executed anyone in years.
+In 2019, Gov. Gavin Newsom declared a moratorium on executions for as long as he is in office.

 The defendants are scheduled to return to court March 15.